 Thinking behaviours in response to uncertainty

-- You may find yourself ruminating about the fact that this uncertainty is happening and wishing it would go away.
+You may find yourself ruminating about the fact that this uncertainty is happening and wishing it would go away.
 This may turn into anger at your university, the government or the world because they aren’t able to give you the certainty you want.

 Get free, confidential, one-to-one support by phone, web chat, text message or email.

 So what can you do?
-Accepting uncertainty

 When we accept reality, we can then work to change and improve it.
 While we avoid it, try to wish it away or dwell on the unfairness of things being uncertain, we aren’t in a position to make things any better.

 Try to resist the temptation of thinking that you ‘should’ be able to handle what’s going on.
 Or that other people are managing their emotions better than you.
 You feel this way because you are a human being and the situation is very uncertain.
 Your emotions are a normal response to living through abnormal circumstances.

 If we can accept the uncertainty and focus on what we can do, then we can reduce our emotional arousal and take practical steps to make the best of the situation we find ourselves in.

 Once we accept reality, we can also accept that no solution is going to be perfect.
 This is ok – student life is never perfect anyway.
 Life is always full of ups and downs.

-So instead of looking for the right decision, we can instead focus on making as a good a decision as possible in the circumstances.
+So instead of looking for the right decision, we can instead focus on making as good a decision as possible in the circumstances.
 Remember, whatever you chose, this doesn’t mean you are giving up a perfect alternative.
 Our minds can sometimes become so fixated on trying to pick the best possible option that we can’t make any choice at all.